 A Lazy Susan Garden Table should be the focal point, the place on your patio or in your garden where your household spends their outdoor time when the sun is shining, be it a morning coffee or evening meal.

-You also need to consider how comfortable it will be to sit at for long periods of time and whether the material it’s made from will get damaged from frequent use?
+You also need to consider how comfortable it will be to sit for long periods of time and whether the material it’s made from will get damaged from frequent use?

 This is the reason that all our furniture is constructed from cast aluminium.